-- BMC, BMC Software, and the BMC Software logo are the exclusive properties of BMC Software, Inc., are registered with the U.S. Patent and Trademark Office, and may be registered or pending registration in other countries. - Citrix(R), Citrix XenServer(R), Citrix Essentials(TM), and Citrix StorageLink(TM) are trademarks of Citrix Systems, Inc. and/or one of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries. - Dell is a registered trademark of Dell Computer Corp. - HP is a registered trademark of Hewlett-Packard Company. - IBM is a registered trademark or trademark of International Business Machines Corporation in the U.S. - Linux is a trademark or registered trademark of Linus Torvalds in the United States and other countries. - Microsoft, Windows, MS-DOS, Windows Server, Windows Vista, Excel, Active Directory, and Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Oracle and Java are registered trademarks of Oracle and/or its affiliates in the United States and other countries. - Oracle is a registered trademark of Oracle Corporation and/or its affiliates. - Red Hat, RPM and all Red Hat-based trademarks and logos are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries. - Spectrum is a trademark or registered trademark of Computer Associates International, Inc. and/or its subsidiaries. - SUSE is a registered trademark of SUSE LINUX AG, a Novell business. - VMware, the VMware "boxes" logo and design, Virtual SMP, and VMotion are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions. - ServerView and Systemwalker are registered trademarks of FUJITSU LIMITED. - All other brand and product names are trademarks or registered trademarks of their respective owners.
+- BMC, BMC Software, and the BMC Software logo are the exclusive properties of BMC Software, Inc., are registered with the U.S. Patent and Trademark Office, and may be registered or pending registration in other countries. - Citrix(R), Citrix XenServer(R), Citrix Essentials(TM), and Citrix StorageLink(TM) are trademarks of Citrix Systems, Inc. and/or one of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries. - Dell is a registered trademark of Dell Computer Corp. - HP is a registered trademark of Hewlett-Packard Company. - IBM is a registered trademark or trademark of International Business Machines Corporation in the U.S. - Linux is a trademark or registered trademark of Linus Torvalds in the United States and other countries. - Microsoft, Windows, MS-DOS, Windows Server, Windows Vista, Excel, Active Directory, and Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Firefox is a trademark or registered trademark of the Mozilla Foundation in the United States and other countries.

+- Oracle and Java are registered trademarks of Oracle and/or its affiliates in the United States and other countries. - Oracle is a registered trademark of Oracle Corporation and/or its affiliates. - Red Hat, RPM and all Red Hat-based trademarks and logos are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries. - Spectrum is a trademark or registered trademark of Computer Associates International, Inc. and/or its subsidiaries. - SUSE is a registered trademark of SUSE LINUX AG, a Novell business. - VMware, the VMware "boxes" logo and design, Virtual SMP, and VMotion are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions. - ServerView and Systemwalker are registered trademarks of FUJITSU LIMITED. - All other brand and product names are trademarks or registered trademarks of their respective owners.